ARM-software/astc-encoder/Docs/FormatOverview.md

 The normal expectation would be that this level of format flexibility would come at a cost of image quality; it has to cost something, right?
 Luckily this isn't true.
-The high packing efficiency allowed by the BISE encoding, and the ability to dynamically choose quantization levels on a per-block basis, means that an ASTC compressor is not forced to spend bits on things that don't help image quality.
+The high packing efficiency allowed by BISE encoding, and the ability to dynamically choose where to spend encoding space on a per-block basis, means that an ASTC compressor is not forced to spend bits on things that don't help image quality.

 This gives some significant improvements in image quality compared to the older texture formats, even though ASTC also handles a much wider range of options.